DasMonkey/MindlyAI/README.md

 ## 🔒 Privacy & Security

+- ✅ **Built-in AI runs locally**: Grammar checking, translation, and summarization happen on your device
+- ✅ **No data leaves your browser** when using Built-in AI features
 - ✅ Your API key is stored locally in Chrome storage
-- ✅ No data is sent to third-party servers (except Google Gemini API)
-- ✅ All processing happens in your browser
+- ✅ Cloud AI only used when Built-in AI is unavailable or for advanced features
-- ✅ Bookmarks and history are stored locally
+- ✅ All bookmarks and history are stored locally
+- ✅ Transparent provider status: Always know which AI is being used

 ## 🐛 Troubleshooting

+### Built-in AI Not Available
+- Check Chrome version (127+ required)
+- Verify Chrome flags are enabled (see Installation)
+- Check `chrome://components` for Gemini Nano download status
+- Restart Chrome after enabling flags
+- Wait for model download to complete (can take several minutes)

 ### API Key Issues
 - Make sure your API key is valid
 - Check if you have API quota remaining
 - Verify the key is correctly copied (no extra spaces)
+- Built-in AI features work without an API key

 ### Extension Not Working
 - Refresh the page after installation
 - Check browser console for errors (F12)
 - Ensure "Developer mode" is enabled
 - Try reinstalling the extension
+- Check AI Provider Status in the side panel

 ### Popup Not Appearing
 - Check if the page allows content scripts